alan-project/RAWG-Games/README.md

 ### - Issues (as of now)
 - Slow api response.
-- api req limitation as it's free service.
+- api req limitation as it's free service.<br>
--> need to build firebase backend? or upload part of the data?
+-> need to build firebase backend and upload part of the data or full data regularly?

 - code optimization
 - Implementing bottom naviagtion, drawer, room for favorite